ihh/funkscene/README.md

 	     []];
 	}

-Note that the quotes around "BEWARE!" do not need to be escaped in the FunkScene macro, although obviously they are in the compiled JavaScript.
+Note that the quotation marks around `"BEWARE!"` do not need to be escaped in the FunkScene macro, although obviously they are in the compiled JavaScript.